Houston and Southeast Texas

 The 27-mile Winter Bayou/Tarkington Creek section boasts the National Recreation Trail status.
 Pick up the LSHT Trailhead 9 and continue until Trailhead 15 off FM 1725, northwest of Cleveland.

-Top Things to do in Houston
+Top Things to Do in Houston

-Lake Conroe
+Visit Lake Conroe

-Lake Conroe is a 21,000 acre lake with fishing and boating in its recreational areas west of Huntsville.
+Lake Conroe is a 21,000-acre lake with fishing and boating in its recreational areas west of Huntsville.
 Its boat ramps are located at Stubblefield Recreation Area and Scotts Ridge Day-Use Area.

-Lake Livingston
+See Lake Livingston

 Located at 300 Park Road 65, Livingston, TX, one mile south of Livingston on U.S. Highway 59.
 Reservations recommended and adult admission is $6 a day and kids 12 and younger are free.